Carer satisfaction with support

 How this measure varies by…

-Does the proportion of carers who are satisfied with the range of services available to them vary for Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+• Does the proportion of carers who are satisfied with the range of services available to them vary for First Nations people and non-Indigenous Australians?

-The data in the graph and the table below show the proportion of primary carers (aged 15 and over) who are satisfied with the range of services available to assist in their caring role, by Aboriginal and Torres Strait Islander status.
-In 2018, 49% of Indigenous carers were satisfied with the range of services available to assist in their caring role, as did 50% of non-Indigenous carers (please note that the proportion of the Indigenous group has a high margin of error and should be used with caution).
+The data in the graph and the table below show the proportion of primary carers (aged 15 and over) who are satisfied with the range of services available to assist in their caring role, for males and females.
+In 2022, 43% of male carers were satisfied with the range of services available to assist in their caring role, as did 46% of female carers.

 More detailed data by age group are shown in the table.